yeahChibyke/yeahChibyke_Security_Portfolio/#2--PuppyRaffle_CodeHawks_FirstFlight_(29-09-2024).md

 #### Recommended Mitigation:
  Here are a few recommended mitigations:

-- Consider using a maping to check for duplicates.
+- Consider using a `mapping` to check for duplicates.
 This will allow for constant time look up of whether a user has already entered the raffle.
 - Consider allowing duplicate addresses.
 Especially since users can make new wallet addressess regardles, so a duplicate check doesn't prevent the same peron from entering multiple times, omly the same wallet address.
 - Alternatively, [OpenZeppelin's `EnumerableSet` Library](https://docs.openzeppelin.com/contracts/4.x/api/utils#EnumerableSet) could be used.